dangi13/jira-role-based-automation/README.md

 ## 🛠️ Tech Stack

 - 🎭 Playwright - For reliable end-to-end testing
+- �️ Applitools - For visual testing and UI validation
-- 📝 TypeScript - For type-safe code
+- �📝 TypeScript - For type-safe code
 - 🎯 ESLint - Code quality and consistency
 - 🔐 Fixtures - For managing test users and roles
 - 📦 Page Object Model - For maintainable test structure